Periodontics

 Category: Periodontics

-18) A patient has a diastema between central incisors with blanching of the interdental papilla.
+18) A patient has recession and reduced interdental papilla.
 What is the management?

 19 / 56